Infants found soaked in urine, buried under garbage bags in car

-TENNESSEE --A couple from Tennessee is charged with child endangerment and abuse after police allegedly found their 6-month-old twins buried under several garbage bags full of clothing in the backseat of a car.
+VERSAILLES, Kentucky --A couple from Tennessee is charged with child endangerment and abuse after police allegedly found their 6-month-old twins buried under several garbage bags full of clothing in the backseat of a car.

-According to WCTI, authorities approached Crystal Cramer and Christopher Smith at a gas station when two officers saw the couple having car trouble.
+According to WCTI, authorities approached Crystal Cramer and Christopher Smith at a gas station in Versailles, Kentucky when two officers saw the couple having car trouble.

 When an officer asked if anyone was with them, Cramer motioned to the car.